Marquess of Anglesey: Present peer

-Charles Alexander Vaughan Paget, 8th Marquess of Anglesey (born 13 November 1950) is the son of the 7th Marquess and his wife Elizabeth Shirley Vaughan Morgan.
-Formally styled as Earl of Uxbridge from birth, he was educated at Eton College and Exeter College, Oxford, where he graduated MA, and Sussex University, where he was awarded a D.Phil.
+Charles Alexander Vaughan Paget, 8th Marquess of Anglesey (born 13 November 1950), an author and artist known as Alex Anglesey and Alex Uxbridge, is the son of the 7th Marquess and his wife, Shirley Paget, Marchioness of Anglesey.
+Formally styled as Earl of Uxbridge from birth, he was educated at Eton College and Exeter College, Oxford, where he graduated BA and MA, and Sussex University, where he was awarded a D.Phil.

-In 1986, Uxbridge married firstly Georgeanne Elizabeth Elliott Downes, daughter of Colonel J. A. Downes.
+In 1986, Uxbridge married, first, Georgeanne Elizabeth Elliott Downes, daughter of Colonel J. A. Downes.
 They had two children: